eyzx7x/docs-supergluu-prod/3.1.3/sources/user-guide/index.md

 ### Confirm Push Notification

 Next, it will ask for permission to send push notifications from the Gluu Server.
-This choice can be changed later in your device settings.
+This choice can be changed later in the device settings.
 More information about the push notification will be covered later in the document.

 ![confirm Push Notification](../img/user-guide/up_push_notifications.jpg)